crescent-network/crescent/x/liquidity/spec/03_state_transitions.md

 ### MsgCreatePool
 Create pool of existing pair to the liquidity module so that users can deposit reserve coins or withdraw pool coin.

-## Cancel Swap Order

-### MsgCancelOrder

-Cancel a swap request already stored in the store.
-It is impossible to cancel a swap order message submitted in the same batch because it can be canceled only by specifying swap request id.

-### MsgCancelAllOrder

-Cancel all user's orders for specific pairs or for all pairs in the liquidity module.

 ## Coin Escrow for Liquidity Module Messages

 Transaction confirmation causes state transition on the Bank module.
 Some messages on the liquidity module require coin escrow before confirmation.